Reducing harm in older inpatients with and at risk of delirium

 Delirium is a serious condition where a person experiences a disturbance in attention, perception, awareness and cognition.
 It is a common complication in older hospitalised patients, affecting 25–40% of inpatients aged 65 and older, and often leads to a need for longer hospital stays, including inpatient rehabilitation.
 Caring for people with active or resolving delirium requires particular skills in communication and care.

 This project piloted a combination of a staff education program called A View From Here and a comprehensive ward-based improvement program called Eat Walk Engage in a rehabilitation ward at Redcliffe hospital.

 A View From Here is a modular online program developed by Dementia Training Australia which helps nurses and other health professionals understand the care experience from the viewpoint of the person with cognitive impairment (dementia or delirium).
 Eat Walk Engage helps the ward multidisciplinary team to improve care for their older patients.
 It has been demonstrated to significantly reduce delirium and can enhance functional recovery in acute care wards.

-Results show that:
+Results showed that:

 Project investigators engage with and draw on the expertise of partners within universities, research institutes, and hospital and health services around Queensland.

 Health Translation Queensland acknowledges the Traditional Owners and their custodianship of the lands on which we live, work, and play.
-We pay our respects to their Ancestors and their descendants, who continue cultural and spiritual connections to Country.
+We pay our respects to their Ancestors and their Descendants, who continue cultural and spiritual connections to Country.
 We recognise their valuable contributions to Australian and global society.